kappanneo/Sawtooth-CapBAC/README.md

 capbac issue [--root] <token as JSON>
 ```

+*For more datails on the token structure see [capbac_version.py](https://gitlab.com/kappanneo/sawtooth-capbac/blob/master/capbac-client/cli/capbac_version.py)

 Example of root token to be issued: (subject, issuer capability, signature, version and timestamp are added by the client)

     {